Feilner/homebridge-plc/README.md

   - S7 1500 see [Snap7 notes](http://snap7.sourceforge.net/snap7_client.html#1200_1500)
   - and compatible PLCs e.g. Yaskawa or VIPA
 - Tested with S7-300 compatible PLC
+- Implementation is based on documentation of the [Homebridge API](https://developers.homebridge.io)

 # Installation